Across the Spectrum

 - developmentally appropriate recreational activities, such as gymnastics and horseback riding

-We monitor all our patients regularly and schedule follow-up appointments as needed.
+We monitor all our patients regularly and schedule follow-up appointments on a regular basis.

 Providing Support and Understanding